 - 3 region captains (North, East and Ozarks)

 The honored tradition of dedication to duty, providing professional law enforcement service and commitment to the safety of all visitors to our facilities is carried on by today's generation of park rangers.
 Our motto, "Service, Safety and Enforcement," provides the guiding principle in the role of supporting the mission of the Missouri state park system.
 Throughout the years since, the Missouri State Park Rangers have established a proud tradition of devotion and commitment to service in performing their duties in a professional and competent manner.
 Missouri State Park Rangers will continue to be a proud institution providing service, safety and security to the visitors of the Missouri state parks now and into the future.

-In 2017, while Missouri State Parks celebrates their 100th anniversary, the Missouri State Park Rangers will celebrate our 50th anniversary.
+In 2017, while Missouri State Parks celebrated their 100th anniversary, the Missouri State Park Rangers celebrated our 50th anniversary.
 More than 50 years of proud, dedicated service to the millions of visitors to Missouri State Parks from around Missouri, the United States and the world.
 In honor of this anniversary, the challenge coin you see below was created, commemorating our Half Century of Service.